rangle/ngCourse2/migrate/choose_a_path.md

 # Choosing an Upgrade Path

-There are three ways to upgrade from Angular 1 to 2:
+There are three ways to upgrade from AngularJS to Angular:

 * Total conversion
 * ng-upgrade